13 Relationship Statistics [New 2024 Data]

 • Yes!
 In Michigan, USA adultery is a felony crime, and you can be prosecuted by your spouse/partner.
 The penalty framework is a minimum of 1 year in jail.
 So maybe it’s good to be up to date with the regulations in your country.

-• It is pretty common for people to say: Long-distance relationships do not work.
+• It is pretty common for people to say that long-distance relationships do not work.
 And that’s of course also correct in a lot of cases.
 But in fact, our research and data show that these relationships are more related to; Trust, satisfaction, and happiness.

 • Love statistics show that 83% are happy in their relationship.